Flanigan’s Enterprises (NYSEAMERICAN:BDL) Coverage Initiated at StockNews.com

-Equities research analysts at StockNews.com began coverage on shares of Flanigan’s Enterprises (NYSEAMERICAN:BDL – Get Free Report) in a research note issued to investors on Friday.
-The brokerage set a “hold” rating on the stock.
+Stock analysts at StockNews.com started coverage on shares of Flanigan’s Enterprises (NYSEAMERICAN:BDL – Get Free Report) in a report issued on Thursday.
+The firm set a “hold” rating on the stock.

-Separately, TheStreet lowered shares of Flanigan’s Enterprises from a “b-” rating to a “c” rating in a report on Monday, January 8th.
+Separately, TheStreet lowered Flanigan’s Enterprises from a “b-” rating to a “c” rating in a research report on Monday, January 8th.

-Flanigan’s Enterprises (NYSEAMERICAN:BDL – Get Free Report) last released its earnings results on Friday, December 29th.
-The company reported ($0.07) earnings per share (EPS) for the quarter.
-The firm had revenue of $43.36 million during the quarter.
+Flanigan’s Enterprises (NYSEAMERICAN:BDL – Get Free Report) last announced its earnings results on Wednesday, February 14th.
+The company reported $0.06 earnings per share (EPS) for the quarter.
+The business had revenue of $45.14 million during the quarter.
 Flanigan’s Enterprises had a return on equity of 4.65% and a net margin of 1.96%.

-A number of institutional investors and hedge funds have recently modified their holdings of the business.
-Tower Research Capital LLC TRC lifted its position in Flanigan’s Enterprises by 305.7% in the second quarter.
+A number of hedge funds have recently added to or reduced their stakes in the stock.
+Tower Research Capital LLC TRC boosted its stake in shares of Flanigan’s Enterprises by 305.7% in the 2nd quarter.
 Tower Research Capital LLC TRC now owns 856 shares of the company’s stock worth $26,000 after buying an additional 645 shares during the last quarter.
-UBS Group AG lifted its position in Flanigan’s Enterprises by 135.9% in the third quarter.
+UBS Group AG boosted its stake in shares of Flanigan’s Enterprises by 135.9% in the 3rd quarter.
 UBS Group AG now owns 1,031 shares of the company’s stock worth $26,000 after buying an additional 594 shares during the last quarter.
-BlackRock Inc. lifted its position in Flanigan’s Enterprises by 41.1% in the second quarter.
+BlackRock Inc. boosted its stake in shares of Flanigan’s Enterprises by 41.1% in the 2nd quarter.
 BlackRock Inc. now owns 3,033 shares of the company’s stock worth $93,000 after buying an additional 884 shares during the last quarter.
-Captrust Financial Advisors bought a new stake in Flanigan’s Enterprises in the second quarter worth $114,000.
-Finally, Royal Bank of Canada lifted its position in Flanigan’s Enterprises by 11.4% in the third quarter.
+Captrust Financial Advisors purchased a new position in shares of Flanigan’s Enterprises in the 2nd quarter worth approximately $114,000.
+Finally, Royal Bank of Canada boosted its stake in shares of Flanigan’s Enterprises by 11.4% in the 3rd quarter.
 Royal Bank of Canada now owns 4,900 shares of the company’s stock worth $125,000 after buying an additional 500 shares during the last quarter.
-11.62% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds own 11.62% of the company’s stock.

 Flanigan’s Enterprises Company Profile